 We can now set the full cost to zero, which gives us the result:

 Where .
-Note that for , we indeed have the solution least squares.
+Note that for , we have the least squares solution.

 Ridge regression to fight ill-conditioning